About the Two Corner Timing Model

-The model used for Two Corner Timing's index trading signals is based on a combination of medium-term price and volume trends on the Nasdaq 100 index (NDX), and short-term technical indicators against those trends.
-Like all market timing systems worth considering, it is completely mechanical and based on publicly available information (in our case, index price and volume data).
-We developed the model in 2006, based on data going back to 1999.
-Since then it has been running live, with trades logged on TimerTrac.com.
-While newer signals and variations have developed since then, a signal remains unchanged after it has been introduced.
-While the details of the model are proprietary, there is much to say about its general nature and behavior.
+There are two distinct Two Corner Timing models, developed idependently at different times, using different underlying strategies.
+What they share is being entirely technical, using price and volume data from the Nasdaq 100 index (NDX), and being geared toward short-term swing trading.
+Like all market timing systems worth considering, they are completely mechanical and based on publicly available information (in our case, index price and volume data).
+We developed the original model in 2006 and the current model a decade later, based on data going back to 1999.
+While newer signals and variants are occasionally added, a signal remains unchanged after it has been introduced.
+While the details of the models are proprietary, there is much to say about their general nature and behavior.

-This is a very active system, with trades lasting on average two to four days.
-While market trends are taken into account as part of the model, they are only used as a basis of comparison to the shorter term movements of the NDX.
-This focus on recent action means that not only does our model perform equally well in rising and falling markets, it also appears to make the exact same kinds of choices in both kinds of markets - the average signal length and the ratio of LONG to SHORT days is about the same.
-In truth, the model's slightly different behavior in different trends is what makes the signals seem to remain steady.
+These are very active systems, with trades lasting on average two to four days.
+While medium-term market trends are taken into account, they are generally used only as a basis of comparison to the shorter term movements of the NDX.
+This focus on recent action means that not only can our models perform equally well in rising and falling markets, they also appear to make the exact same kinds of choices in both kinds of markets.
+In truth, the slightly different behavior in different trends is what makes the signals seem to remain steady.

-The short-term nature of the Two Corner Timing model means that signals must be acted on quickly.
+The short-term nature of the Two Corner Timing signals means that they must be acted on quickly.
 Delaying one day cuts backtested gains down by more than half, and delaying two days actually loses money.
-It's possible to wait until the open (or at least morning) of the next trading day without too much loss, as mentioned in the "Trading Time" section of our How-To Guide.
+It's possible to wait until the open (or at least morning) of the next trading day with a moderate decline from tested results, as mentioned in the "Trading Time" section of our How-To Guide.

 Longer-term market timing methods generally try to find the current direction of the market, and short-term methods are generally counter-trend.
-While our model has trending elements, it falls mostly into the latter category.
+Two Corner Timing falls almost completely in the latter category.
 Counter-trend is often counter-intuitive, leading to signals that just "seem wrong".
-Often enough, it is wrong - our model picks about 55% of the days correctly.
-This can be frustrating, especially at the inevitable times when the model has been wrong several days in a row while stubbornly refusing to change the signal when it "obviously" should.
+Often enough, it is wrong - our models tend to pick about 55% of the days correctly.
+This can be frustrating, especially at the inevitable times when a signal has been wrong several days in a row while stubbornly refusing to change when it "obviously" should.
 But investing is a game of averages, and stepping back a bit tells a different story: while the 55% success rate isn't much better than the market as a whole, our average wins are bigger than the market's, and our average losses are smaller.
-Counting signals instead of days, two thirds of our signals are correct (and the wins are bigger than the losses).
+Over the long run, that makes all the difference.

-While our model uses more inputs than just the value of the NDX itself, one day's signal can always be decided from current value of NDX.
+Despite whatever complexity there is in the models' internal workings, they're set up so that the one day's signal can always be decided from current value of NDX and the daily high and low.
 This allows us to tell investors in advance what to expect so they don't have to be surprised by a signal at the last minute - see "The Current Signal Page" in our How-To Guide for details.

-Two Corner Timing offers Two families of signals, and different variations within those families.
-They are all related in some way to our original Quick signal (the one first seen on our home page).
-Some variations are tailored to different trading needs, and some present different risk/reward levels.
-A subscription allows access to any or all of these signals.
-Only the original Quick signal has much recorded real-time history: it has been logged to TimerTrac.com since 2006, the others only since 2009 or 2010.
-But they all tie in to the same model developed in 2006.
+The original set of Two Corner Timing signals is split broadly into two families, with different variants within those families.
+They are all related in some way to our original Quick signal.
+Some variants are tailored to different trading needs, and some present different risk/reward levels.
+The original Quick signal has the longest recorded real-time history: it has been logged to TimerTrac.com since 2006, the others since 2009 or 2010; but they all tie in to the same model developed in 2006.
+TimerTrac logging was discontinued when they became unavailable, and has only recently started back up.

 The Quick Family